verticalsoftware/vertical-cli/assets/docs.md

 builder.MapHelpSwitch(() => new AppHelpProcider());
 ```

-### Hanlding client errors
+### Handling client errors

 Users will undoubtedly mispell identifiers, provide invalid values, or input incorrect commands, etc. The framework will throw `CliArgumentException` in these scenarios.
 Along with the error message, the exception type will provide the following depending on the error code:
 - Unique error code
 - The matched route (if available)
-- The argument or arguments that in question
+- The argument or arguments in question
 - The parameter in question
 - The converter implementation